 In general, the law allows employers to ask about the details of sick leave, such as the nature of the illness and when the employee expects to return to work.
 These are general questions that can give the employer an idea of the circumstances of the sick leave.
 An employer cannot, however, require proof of an illness outside of company policies.
 An employer must apply sick day regulations to every employee to avoid discriminating against employees who may have disabilities.
 The Family and Medical Leave Act allows an employee to take an extended sick leave of up to 12 weeks for a number of serious health conditions and other reasons, without employer retaliation.
 However, an employer can require medical certification of the condition.

 California Governor Jerry Brown signed Senate Bill 3, which addressed paid sick days.
 The new law addresses what qualifies an employee for paid sick leave and when an employee may take this leave.
 According to the bill, California employees can use paid sick leave beginning on their 90th day of employment.
 The law covers all employees who work at least 30 days for the same employer within one year – including part-time and temporary employees (with some exceptions).
 The Paid Sick Leave law also states that it may be unlawful for an employer to require doctors’ notes if it interferes with an employee’s statutory right to the leave.

 Nothing in the new law specifically addresses what an employer can and cannot ask regarding a sick leave.
 However, the California Department of Industrial Relations has interpreted the statute to mean that it may be unlawful for an employer to deny sick leave on the grounds of not having a doctor’s note.

-If you need to learn more information about your rights as an employee taking sick leave in California, talk to an attorney.
+If you need to learn more information about your rights as an employee taking sick leave in California, talk to a personal injury attorney in Orange County.
 You may have a case against your employer if he or she discriminated against you in asking questions about your illness, punished you for taking sick leave, or denied your sick leave because you could not produce a doctor’s note.